databricks/terraform-provider-databricks/docs/resources/credential.md

 A credential represents an authentication and authorization mechanism for accessing services on your cloud tenant.
 Each credential is subject to Unity Catalog access-control policies that control which users and groups can access the credential.

+The type of credential to be created is determined by the `purpose` field, which should be either `SERVICE` or `STORAGE`.
-To create credentials, you must be a Databricks account admin or have the `CREATE SERVICE CREDENTIAL` privilege.
+The caller must be a metastore admin or have the metastore privilege `CREATE_STORAGE_CREDENTIAL` for storage credentials, or `CREATE_SERVICE_CREDENTIAL` for service credentials.
 The user who creates the credential can delegate ownership to another user or group to manage permissions on it

 On AWS, the IAM role for a credential requires a trust policy.
 See [documentation](https://docs.databricks.com/en/connect/unity-catalog/cloud-services/service-credentials.html#step-1-create-an-iam-role) for more details.
 The data source [databricks_aws_unity_catalog_assume_role_policy](../data-sources/aws_unity_catalog_assume_role_policy.md) can be used to create the necessary AWS Unity Catalog assume role policy.